votesUP Manual

 21. Close, reset or delete an event

-At the end of an event, it may be useful to prohibit participants from changing their display names afterwards.
-The event can also be “closed” so that access is no longer possible except for the organizational access.
+At the end of an event, it may be useful to prevent attendees from changing their display names afterwards.
+The event can also be "closed" so that no access is possible except for organisational users.
 This closure can also be reversed at any time, meaning that the event can be re-opened again.

 After 90 days of inactivity, the event will be automatically deleted from votesUP.
-Earlier deletion can be initiated by the organiser accounts anytime.
-A partial reset is also possible, for example, after trial runs.
+Earlier deletion can be initiated by the organiser accounts at any time.
+A partial reset is also possible, e.g. after test runs.

-The following options are available for resetting or deleting the event:
+- The following options are available to reset or delete an event:

-• Clear results only: After test runs, the voting results can be deleted, so that the ballots are available as fresh templates again.
+- Delete results only: After test runs, you can clear the voting results so that the ballots are available as fresh templates again.

-⚠️ For reasons of confidentiality, any tokens that had already been used will not be reset when you reset the votings.
-However, used tokens can be deleted if necessary after a voting reset and new tokens can then be created as replacements.
+⚠️ For confidentiality reasons, any tokens that have already been used are not reset when you clear the votings However, used tokens can be deleted and new tokens can be created as replacements.

 With up to 40 participants (partner events: 80) it is possible to host an event spontaneously and for free: after you have created your event, you only have to confirm the organiser's email address and then you are good to go!
 We will try our best to keep such smaller events free of charge also in the future.

 But also events with 1,000 or more participants are no problem with votesUP.
+For digital absentee ballots, votesUP is currently open to up to 30,000 participants.
 Yet you will need some preparation time for the event.

 If you expect more than 40 simultaneous participants at your event, or you need more places than provided by the default limit, you will need to request an increase in the votesUP system.
 To be on the safe side, you should not submit increase requests last minute, but ideally four or more days before the intended start of the event.
 Limit increases can requested up to six months in advance.